katew-23/My-User-Page/index.md

 Here's a joke I like:
 > There are 10 kinds of people in the world: those who understand binary and those who don’t.

-Feel free to connect through [LinkedIn Page](https://www.linkedin.com/in/kate-wang-174593244/)!
+Feel free to connect through [LinkedIn](https://www.linkedin.com/in/kate-wang-174593244/)!

 ## About me as a Person